 Here’s a list of things you’re going to want to keep nearby when in postpartum recovery:

 So there you have it, our must-know guide on how to make labour and postpartum more comfortable.
-Remember to check out HATCH, the Urban Hatch digital childbirth preparation programme and support for more advice and to help new mamas prepare for birth.
+Remember to check out Hatch Essential, the Urban Hatch online childbirth education classes and support for more advice and to help new mamas prepare for birth.

 Enter your email and you’ll get expert antenatal advice, plus invitations to free online events.